 To create a grade chart, fill in the fields above and press Calculate.

 Questions is the number of questions in your assignment

 Out of is the final score, and will typically be 100 for a 100% assignment.

 Step allows you to change the distance between questions.
 For example, if you want to get scores in half question increments you would enter 0.5 in step.

-You’re grading and assignment with 37 questions on a scale of 0-100%.
-Enter 37 into the questions field, 100 in the out of, and step of 1.
-Click Calculate and you’ll see that bob who got 29 out of 37 correct scored a 78%.
+You’re grading an assignment with 37 questions on a scale from 0-100%.
+Enter 37 in the questions field, 100 in the out of, and a step of 1.
+Click calculate and you’ll see that Bob who got 29 out of 37 correct scored a 78%.

 Another assignment also has 37 questions and again out of 100%, but this time students can get half credit.
 Bob’s neighbor Sue gets 33.5 total questions correct.
 By changing step from 1 to 0.5 you can see that Sue made a 91%.

 This particular page started because I needed a way to quickly score ComputerScience AP-A tests.For those that don’t teach AP, free response on the CS-APA exams are out of 9 points and used to be scored in half point increments (it’s just full points now).
 And I wanted a way to quickly map those scorings out of 100%.

 To use the AP scoring as an example; questions would be 9, out of would be 100, and step would be 0.5.